neocturne/fastd/doc/source/manual/config.rst

 | ``float yes|no;``

-  The float option can be used to accept connections from the peer with the specified key from other addresses that the configured ones.
+  Set to ``yes`` to allow incoming connections from any IP address/port for this peer.
+By default, incoming connections are only accepted from the addresses/ports configured using the ``remote`` option when such an option exists.
+Peers without ``remote`` are always floating.